 She will also push on your belly every 15 minutes or so to check to make sure your bleeding is OK and that your uterus is clamping back down.
 BTW, I recommend these for the first few days home.

 Think of your uterus as having a giant placenta-sized scab on it.
 No one loves us pushing on their belly, but it’s important we do it firmly following delivery.
-Your uterus is apply direct-pressure to the scab to help you not bleed.
+Your uterus is applying direct-pressure to the scab to help you not bleed.

 Once you leave the L&D nurse, the nurses won’t push as hard on your belly (as those first couple of hours are the ones that you are most likely to have bleeding issues).